eabeam/HCOL185.f22/independentresearch.md

 ==*Please submit in the Progress Report #2 submission on BB*==

 The aim of this assignment is to build a research question and workable analysis plan for your final paper.
-Use the [Beam et al (2020)](https://drive.google.com/file/d/14R9qXCckYSzQPhNg1H2MEppl3faxNDRc/view?usp=sharing) paper and separate data file in order to build your idea.
+Use the [Beam et al. (2020)](https://drive.google.com/file/d/14R9qXCckYSzQPhNg1H2MEppl3faxNDRc/view?usp=sharing) paper and separate data file in order to build your idea.

 #### Key elements